 It is no longer possible to display the names or avatars of users who post to your page or comment on your posts.

-Due to sudden changes on April 11th, it is not currently possible to display events from Facebook.
-We are working on reinstating this function as soon as possible.
-Facebook’s solution to preventing abuse of events data was to shut down access to all developers and then review individual applications to have access reinstated.
-We are currently in the application review process and are hoping to have access reinstated soon.
+As of June 5th, 2018, it is now possible to display events from a Facebook page which you are an admin of, by using a Page Access Token.
+It is not currently possible to display events from pages which you are not an admin of – however, we are hoping this will be available again soon.
+Facebook’s approach to preventing abuse of events data was to shut down access to all developers and then review individual applications to have access reinstated.
+We are currently in the application review process and are hoping to have public event access available again soon.
 We apologize for any inconvenience this unforeseen issue may have caused.
-If you’d like to receive an update via email of when this issue has been resolved then please use the form on this page.
-For a temporary workaround to displaying events, please see this FAQ.
+For a temporary workaround to displaying events from Facebook pages that you are not an admin of, please see this FAQ.

 Using your own Access Token

 On April 24th, 2018, Facebook made a change to their platform where any developer app which is still in “Development mode” will no longer be able to retrieve public data from their API.
 Using your own Facebook app is no longer necessary (unless displaying events – see above) and so instead you can just use the “Log in and get my Access Token” button which we recently added to the plugin (Free v2.7, Pro v3.4).
 This will give you an Access Token to use in the plugin.